hursey013/casa-del-cardinal/README.md

 ## Introduction

-`casadelcardinal` is a Firebase Cloud Function and Tensorflow.js object detection model which provide an API endpoint to identify the species of a bird in given q image.
+`casadelcardinal` is a Firebase Cloud Function and Tensorflow.js bird classification model which provides an API endpoint to identify the species in a given image.
 The results are stored in a Firebase Realtime Database and passed to the Twitter API to update the connected account's status.

 ## Requirements